 - Locating roofing kettles away from and downwind of building air intakes

-- If roofing kettles cannot be moved away from air intakes, air intakes are closed and sealed
+- Closing and sealing air intakes if the roofing kettle cannot be moved away from air intakes

 - Adjusting building ventilation systems according to roofing activity